UNGlobalPlatform/mega-webscrapper/README.md

 ## Prerequisites

-For this part we are going to need xxxx.
+For this part we are going to need;

+* AWS Instance with minimum of 2GB of memory and 50GB of disk space
+* Required NAR files for the additional OpenNLP and URL Extractor
+* AWS Access key, with permissions to read/write to AWS S3

 ### Required NAR Files